JammintaCQ/dig6800-fall24/README.md

 # dig6800-fall24
 # My First Repository
-this is my intro to T&T repository using Github Desktop and Visual Studio Code I am making a lot of changes as I go, and a lot of mistakes.
+this is my intro to T&T repository using Github Online and Visual Studio Code

 ![Resume Headshot](assets/featured-image.jpg)